qmk/qmk_firmware/docs/newbs.md

 ## Overview

 This guide is suitable for everyone who wants to build a keyboard firmware using the source code.
-If you are already a programmer you will find the process very familiar and easier to follow.
+If you are already a programmer, you will find the process very familiar and easier to follow.
 There are 3 main sections to this guide:

 1. [Setup Your Environment](newbs_getting_started)
 2. [Building Your First Firmware](newbs_building_firmware)